 I have fished the Suntech TenkaraBum 40 with everything from a 2.5 to a 4 level line, and with the 3.6m and 4m Fujino White lines.
 So far, my favorites have been a size 3 level line or the 3.6m Fujino White line (the Fujino White lines seem to be just a little longer than the length shown on the package).

 If you are one of the many tenkara anglers who really like the TenkaraBum 36 but have wished there was longer model, now there is.
 Even if you have never fished with a TenkaraBum 36, if you've wanted a light weight, very responsive rod of about 13' that is fun with smaller fish and has the ability to handle larger fish, the Suntech TenkaraBum 40 may be just the rod you've been looking for.
+That is especially true if you want to fish weighted nymphs as well as unweighted wets and dries.

 Although the Suntech TenkaraBum 40 blank is different than the TenkaraBum 36 blank, the grip, grip screw cap and tip plug are the same for both rods.